20tab/django-uwsgi-template-legacy/README.md

       ({{project_name}}_env) $ make dev
       ```

-   4. check `uwsgiconf/local/<username>.ini` to customize your local uWSGI settings
+   4. check `uwsgiconf/local/<username>.ini` to verify that you have the **correct python plugin** and to customize your local uWSGI settings
-      *(mainly comment and uncomment lines for emperor (plus bonjour or avahi) or stand-alone mode)*
+      *(mainly comment and uncomment lines for emperor, plus bonjour or avahi, or stand-alone mode)*

    5. check the default database parameters in `{{project_name}}/settings/secret.py`